6 Tips for Decorating With Bold ColorsJuly 28, 2020

 6. Play With Contrast

-Another one of the tips for decorating with bold colors is to play with contrast.
+Contrast plays a role in several of the popular color combinations for your home exterior, which is why another one of the tips for decorating with bold colors is to play with contrast.
 You can get an interesting look by sticking to hues of similar colors, but contrast can also help you create a look that stands out.

 If you’re ready to start bringing your dream home to life, contact Custom Home Group at 717-284-4090!